vmurillo/jigsawFandango/game-01/readme.md

 For instance, let's say we've got a set of number [5, 2, 8, 14, 0] and N = 10, the resulting subset should be [2, 8].

 ## Challenge
-You are required to create a function that receives an array (M) and integer value (N), this function has to return an array of the first possible solutions
+You're required to create a function that receives an array (M) and integer value (N), this function has to return an array of the first possible solution